ioi-foundation/dcrypt/docs/README.md

 ## Contributing

-Contributions to DCRYPT are welcome!
+Contributions to dcrypt are welcome!
 Please refer to the (forthcoming) `CONTRIBUTING.md` for guidelines on:

 -   Code style and formatting.
 -   Testing requirements.